esudh/esudh.github.io/_pages/workshopsandlectures.md

 [Top](https://esudh.github.io/WorkshopsandLectures/)

 ### Digital Curation and Cultural Heritage (Carol Chiodo, The Claremont Colleges, USA)
-The workshop will last one week, from July 22 to July 26.
+The workshop will last one week, from July 22 to July 26 (week 1).
 More description to come soon.

 ### Digital XML-TEI Content Creation and Processing Aided by AI Tools (Alex Bia, University of Elche, Spain)